 These findings are corroborated by more than 30 previous studies showing reduced crime and violence through the Maharishi Effect since 1974 [366-372, 375, 385-386].
 For example, in a notable prospective test, 4000 participants in the TM-Sidhi programme gathered in Washington, DC for a six-week demonstration project in 1993.
 Predictions were lodged in advance with a 27-member independent review panel and advertised in the Washington Post.
-Results showed a 15.6% reduction in total violent crime during the project period, as well as increased approval ratings for President Clinton; reductions in accidents, emergency psychiatric calls, and hospital trauma cases; decreased complaints against police; and improvement in a quality of life index [369].
+Results showed a significant decrease in total violent crime corresponding with increases in the size of the coherence-creating group: the maximum decrease was 23.3% when group size peaked in the final week of the project.
+Analysis showed that the results could not be explained by other known and potential influences on crime [369].
+Subsequent retrospective investigations of this project have also found: reductions in accidents, emergency psychiatric calls, and hospital trauma cases; decreased complaints against police; improvement in a quality of life index; and increased approval ratings for President Clinton [384, 480].